Rigellute/spotify-tui/README.md

 Some core functionality does not yet exist, this table shows all that is possible with the Spotify API, what is implemented already, and whether that is essential.

+The goal is to eventually implement every spotify feature.

 | API method                                        | Implemented yet? | Explanation                                                                                                                                                  | Essential? |
 | ------------------------------------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------- |
 | track                                             | No               | returns a single track given the track's ID, URI or URL                                                                                                      | No         |